-The sacred river Ganges flows through rishikesh.
+The sacred river the Ganges flows through Rishikesh.
 Here the river leaves the Shivalik Hills in the Himalayas and flows into the plains of northern India.
-Several temples, ancient and new, are along the banks of the Ganges in rishikesh.
-Shatrughna Mandir, Bharat Mandir, Lakshman Mandir are the ancient temples established by Adi Shankaracharya.
-Shatrughna Temple is near Ram Jhula and Lakshman Mandir is near Lakshman Jhula.
+Several temples, ancient and new, are along the banks of the Ganges in Rishikesh.
+Shatrughan Mandir, Bharat Mandir, Lakshman Mandir are the ancient temples established by Adi Shankaracharya.
+Shatrughan Temple is near Ram Jhula and Lakshman Mandir is near Lakshman Jhula.
 The Ganga Arti performed at dusk at the Triveni Ghat is popular with visitors.
-Neelkanth Mahadev Temple, amidst forest 28 km (17 mi) from rishikesh, is a popular local pilgrimage, along with Vashishtha Guha (Cave of Sage Vashishtha), 21 km (13 mi) up from the town by the Ganges.
+Neelkanth Mahadev Temple, amidst forest 28 km (17 mi) from Rishikesh, is a popular local pilgrimage, along with Vashishtha Guha (Cave of Sage Vashishtha), 21 km (13 mi) up from the town by the Ganges.
 Over the years, it has established itself as the yoga capital of the world.
-From the US, Europe and China and Australia, serious yoga students come to learn asanas and kriyas that will help them lead a healthy life.
+From the US, Europe, and China and Australia, serious yoga students come to learn asanas and kriyas that will help them lead a healthy life.

 1) Lakshman Jhula

 The Lakshman Jhula is a famous hanging bridge across the river Ganga that connects two villages, Tapovan in the Tehri Garhwal district and Jonk in the Pauri Garhwal district.
 The entire bridge is made up of iron, is 450 feet long and is situated at the height of 70 feet from the river.
 The Lakshman Jhula is extremely well known amongst tourists because of the rich mythological associations that are connected with the bridge.
 It is widely believed that Lord Lakshman, the younger brother of Lord Rama, had crossed the river Ganga at this same site, where the bridge now grandly stands for all to see.